yuchun1214/digital-certificate/README.md

-# Certificate Authentication
+# Digital Certificate Authentication Web-app

-This is a centralized certificate varification web-app.
+This is a centralized certificate authentication web-app.
 The app provides several functions.
 It could issue certificates and allows user to authenticate their certificates.

 ## Deployment